Update 13 May

-The Secretary of State for Transport has asked for more time to make a final decision on whether Highways England can continue with their proposals to improve the M25 junction 10/A3 Wisley interchange.
+The Secretary of State for Transport has made a decision to grant National Highways a Development Consent Order, which allows them to proceed with their project to improve the M25 junction 10/A3 Wisley interchange.

-Highways England remain confident that their proposals will deliver much needed additional capacity, with better connectivity for people and business, and safer journeys for everyone.
-This junction is one of the busiest on their network, with almost 300,000 journeys every day.
+This junction is one of the busiest on National Highways network, with almost 300,000 journeys every day.
 Due to the volume of traffic and the resulting queues, the junction and the surrounding roads have a high number of incidents.
+National Highways proposals will deliver much needed additional capacity, better connectivity for people and businesses, and safer journeys for everyone.

 What's been happening?